Babymetal: 2013–2015: Major label debut and Babymetal

 On January 9, 2013, the band debuted on a major record label with "Ijime, Dame, Zettai".
 Released under the main Toy's Factory label and Juonbu Records, it sold 19,000 copies in its first week and debuted at number six in the Oricon Weekly Singles Chart.
 In the spring of 2013, Nakamoto graduated from junior high school and therefore had to "graduate" from Sakura Gakuin (a group of elementary and junior high school girls).
 However, their management decided that Babymetal would not dissolve and would continue its activities as a band.
 The group released its next single, "Megitsune", on June 19, 2013, under Toy's Factory and the band's new sublabel BMD Fox Records.
+The single also included the song "Onedari Daisakusen" (おねだり大作戦, "Begging Operation") performed by Yuimetal and Moametal under the stage name of Black Babymetal.

 On August 10 and 11, 2013, Babymetal again took part in the Summer Sonic Festival, performing in Tokyo and Osaka.
 Later, in October, Babymetal also became the youngest artists ever to perform at the heavy metal music festival Loud Park.
 In November, Babymetal released a promo video for the Japanese premiere of Metallica's movie Through the Never, and released its first live music video Live: Legend I, D, Z Apocalypse, which debuted at seventh place in the weekly Oricon Blu-ray Disc charts, and at second place among music Blu-rays.
 In December, Babymetal performed at Anime Festival Asia Indonesia 2013 and performed for a second time in Singapore.

-On February 26, 2014, Babymetal released its first, eponymous album.
+On February 26, 2014, Babymetal released their first, eponymous album.
 It contained thirteen tracks and was also available in a limited edition that included a DVD with music videos and live footage.
 The album was well received by music critics as well as the public, selling over 37,000 copies in Japan its first week, debuting at number four on the Oricon Weekly Album Chart, and number two in Billboard Japan.
 It also topped iTunes Metal charts in Germany, the United Kingdom and the United States, and reached number 187 on the US Billboard 200 chart on March 22.
 Their album also made it into the Heatseekers chart at number four.
-On March 1 and 2, 2014, the band gave two concerts at Budokan.
-With the average age of 14.7, they became youngest-ever female act to perform a show there.
+On March 1 and 2, 2014, the band played two concerts at the Budokan.
+With an average age of 14.6 years, they became youngest-ever female act to perform a show there.
 The two concerts were attended by 20,000 people.
 On April 3, 2014, an episode of the Fine Brothers' YouTubers React show was uploaded to YouTube, covering the band and the music videos of "Doki Doki Morning", "Iine!", and "Gimme Chocolate!!"; the band members' own reaction to the video would later be released in 2016.